-- 1. The Economic Crime (Transparency and Enforcement) Act 2022 provides a statutory framework for the creation of a register of the beneficial ownership of overseas entities (OEs) that own land in the UK (OE Register).
-The OE Register will impact all overseas investors into UK real estate (though this guide only considers the position of OEs in relation to English and Welsh real estate).
+- 1. The Economic Crime (Transparency and Enforcement) Act 2022 provides a statutory framework for a register of the beneficial ownership of overseas entities (OEs) that own land in the UK (OE Register).
+The OE Register impacts all overseas investors into UK real estate (though this guide only considers the position of OEs in relation to English and Welsh real estate).
 The Act contains other provisions exclusively aimed at tackling "dirty money" which are not considered in this guide. - 2.
-The Act received Royal Assent on 15 March 2022 and the provisions relating to the OE Register will come into force on a day to be appointed by the Secretary of State.
-It is not yet clear when the OE Register will become "live". - 3.
-The OE Register will only apply to OEs.
+The OE Register went "live" on 1 August 2022 and the associated property provisions came into force on 5 September 2022.

+THE OE REGISTER

+- 3. The OE Register only applies to OEs.
 An OE is (i) a legal entity governed by the law of a country or territory outside the UK; AND (ii) is a body corporate, partnership or other entity that (in each case) is a legal person under the law by which it is governed. - 4.
-The OE Register is intended to be available for public inspection and will be set up and maintained by Companies House.
-The OE Register will be similar to the existing requirements for UK companies to maintain a register of persons with significant control.
-However, there will be differences, particularly around enforcement.
-Once registered on the OE Register, an OE will be allocated an overseas entity ID. - 5.
-The OE Register will record various details about OEs including, most importantly, details of their registrable beneficial owners.
-This is intended to increase transparency around land ownership and help, in relevant cases, to expose "dirty money". - 6.
-An OE that currently owns a qualifying estate in land in England and Wales which became registered proprietor of the same pursuant to an application to the Land Registry made on or after 1 January 1999 will be under a legal obligation to register on the OE Register before the end of the transitional period. - 7.
-The transitional period is the period of six months commencing the date that section 3(1) of the Act comes into force. - 8.
-The Land Registry will be obliged to place an OE Restriction against title to all qualifying estates registered to OEs as soon as reasonably practicable and in any event, before the end of the transitional period.
-However, the OE Restriction will only come into effect at the end of the transitional period.
+The OE Register is a public register maintained by Companies House.
+It is similar to the existing requirements for UK companies to maintain a register of persons with significant control.
+Once registered on the OE Register, an OE will be allocated an overseas entity ID. - The OE Register records various details about OEs including, most importantly, details of their registrable beneficial owners.
+This is intended to increase transparency around land ownership and help, in relevant cases, to expose "dirty money". - OEs are under a legal obligation to update the information held in the OE register at least once every 12 months.
+Failure to comply with the duty to update will mean that the OE will not be considered registered on the OE Register.
+An OE will only be removed from the OE Register (and thereby relieved from the duty to update) if it makes a successful application for removal it will only be successful if the OE no longer owns any relevant interest in UK land at the relevant time. - 7.
+The OE register is to be enforced, in part, through restrictions on the ability of non-compliant OEs to deal with UK land.

+PROPERTY RESTRICTIONS AND ENFORCEMENT

+8. A qualifying estate can be either a freehold estate or a leasehold estate granted for a term of more than seven years from the date of grant.

+Criteria for registrable beneficial owners